gridprotocol/grid-docs/docs/01-Achitechture/contracts.md

 ## Contracts

-The contract is used to record the registration information of nodes (CP) and the information of orders (Order) created by users.
+The node contract is used to record the registration information of nodes (CP).

+The market contract is used to manage the information of orders created by users, and complete the settlement operations.

+The erc20 contract is used to manage erc20 token of all accounts.